CKP

 foo() -> float | fractions.Fractions | decimal.Decimal

-then it means that there are different versions of foo availble to use:
+then it means that there are different versions of foo available to use:

 (Unfortunately, currently there’s no function that returns values other than float.)